fawwazgoreng/fawwazgoreng/README.md

 seeking_help_with: DevOps & Cloud Deployment
 contact: hatorimikael@gmail.com
-philosophy: "Amor Fati — Love your stack, love your errors" word of wisdom: "every error that making you crazy , make you be better programmer"
+philosophy: "Amor Fati — Love your stack, love your errors" word of wisdom: "every errors that make you crazy . develop you to be better programmer"
 ```

 ---